 So many households had trailers and if they traveled they had a place.
 That was a problem because some people were not taught the proper manners for general decency and would litter, create a lot of noise, and leave the natives with a bad opinion of the folks traveling.
 It was getting out of hand, and several towns were restricting trailer parks altogether since they worried about property values, crime, and a reduced tax base.
 Some towns were cashing in and opening pay-by-night parks though they had to restrict the number of nights trailers could stay.
 Some trailer owners would stay for months.
 Learn more about mobile home park background.

 World War II affected the trailer industry.
 We needed resources the government started rations and factories were retooled to produce for the war.
-For the trailer business, all sell into the public were forbidden.
-With declining sells and global war, the trailer industry was in peril.
+For the trailer business, all selling to the public was forbidden.
+With declining sales and global war, the trailer industry was in peril.
 Many businesses, such as Airstream shut down but would reopen after the war.
-The government convinced that trailers were temporary employee housing that was ideal.
+The government was convinced that trailers were temporary employee housing which was ideal.
 They might also be eligible for critical materials use.
 Over 6000 house trailers were built to help the shortages at the war generation facilities.
 The trailers were confined to just a couple of layouts.
 The’Committee Trailer’ was among those designs that are enabled.
 It had been the war worker’s poor experience.
 It turned out to be a no-win situation for the trailer businesses.
 These trailers weren’t meant for living in those northern regions that were cramped.

 By 1943 there were more than.
 Half of these were living in trailers.
-There were 16 private trailer parks, and parks were run by a handful of government.
+There were 16 private trailer parks, and parks were run by a handful of governments.
 You can see a movie about trailer parks.
 From the mid-1940s, trailers averaged 8 ft. wide and 20 ft.
 Long.
 They might sleep several but had no toilet.
-Still, full time was living.
+Still, full-time was living.
 Remember, that in the mid-1940s many homes didn’t have indoor plumbing.

 1949 National Trailer: